HL7/fhir-mdi-ig/input/pagecontent/specification.md

 ### Actors & Roles
 This specification defines three actors:
 * **Forensic toxicology LIMS**: This is a data source for the Message Bundle that contains the Toxicology Lab Result to MDI Diagnostic Report.
-* **MDI system**: This is an application used by ME/Cs and is a data consumer of the Message Bundle from the Forensic Toxicology LIMS and a data source of the Document Bundle MDI to EDRS.
+* **MDI CMS**: This is an application used by medical examiner and coroner organizations and is a data consumer of the Message Bundle from the Forensic Toxicology LIMS and a data source of the Document Bundle MDI to EDRS.
 * **Electronic death registration system (EDRS)**: This is an application used by jurisdictional vital records agencies and is both a data source and a data consumer of the Document Bundle MDI to EDRS.

 This specification requires two roles in any data exchange: